SemanticScanpath: Combining Gaze and Speech for Situated Human-Robot Interaction Using LLMs: GAZE AND SPEECH DISAMBIGUATION IN SITUATED SCENARIOS

 \subsection{Embodied LLM-based agent}

-The robot's character is defined by a system prompt using natural language, which defines its behavior as a friendly and interactive assistant.
-Through this system prompt, the LLM controls a physical robot that processes the Semantic Scanpath from the user as input.
+The multimodal grounding mechanism $\Phi$ is realized as an embodied LLM-based agent that processes the Semantic Scanpath $\mathcal{S}$ as input and controls the physical robot.
+The robot's character is defined by a system prompt using natural language, prescribing its behavior as a friendly and interactive assistant.
 It is instructed to infer the user’s intent based on speech, gaze history, and context, using gaze history to resolve ambiguities in speech and vice versa.
 The robot responds through speech and provides explicit reasoning for each decision made.
 If it is unsure about the user request, it asks for clarification.
 Finally, the system prompt includes tips for interpreting gaze, emphasizing the frequency and duration of fixations to distinguish referred objects from spurious fixations.
-For the complete system prompt see Listing \ref{listing:system_prompt}.
+For the complete system prompt, see Listing \ref{listing:system_prompt}.